 The only items not permitted this fall that typically would be permitted are furniture items such as futons, couches, loveseats, chairs, bean bag chairs and bookshelves.

 Testing is one element of an overall plan to reduce the risk of COVID-19.
-Cornerstone University has secured testing kits with one of the largest labs in the state and is able to conduct tests on campus and secure results within 24 to 48 hours.
+At this time, Cornerstone University offers rapid testing for student-athletes in contact sports.

 If a student, staff or faculty member is symptomatic, they will be encouraged to contact their primary care provider immediately for advice on testing and next steps.
 If a symptomatic student is not able to reach their primary care provider or visit an urgent care facility, CU Health Services will have the ability to perform a COVID-19 test.